Baptistemontan/serde-bin/README.md

 ## Module any

-The module `serde_bin::any` implement a serializer/deserializer that include the data type in the binary, allowing the use of `serde::de::Deserializer::deserialize_any`.
-This can allow for example deserialization of untagged enums.
+The module `serde_bin::any` implement a serializer/deserializer that include the data type in the binary, allowing the use of `serde::de::Deserializer::deserialize_any` and can serialize/deserialize sequences and maps with unknown size without the need of the `alloc` or `std` feature.
+This can for example allow the deserialization of untagged enums.

 ## Features
 - default: The `std` feature is enabled by default.